vuexp/vuexp/docs/components/image.md

 sidebarDepth: 0
 ---

-# Image
+# VxpImage

-This is an overview of the most common usage of `<Image>`.
+This is an overview of the most common usage of `<VxpImage>`.

-`Image` is a UI component that displays an image resource .
+`VxpImage` is a UI component that displays an image resource .

 ---